Defending champion O'Sullivan cruises into quarters

-World Snooker Championship 2023: Defending champion Ronnie O'Sullivan hammers Hossein Vafaei
+World Snooker Championship 2023: Ronnie O'Sullivan hammers Hossein Vafaei

 Last updated on .From the section Snooker